AdrianaCh87/Predicting-House-Sale-Price-in-Ames-Iowa/README.md

 Additionally, the following questions were explored:

-1. What are the stronger predictors for house sale price in Ames, Iowa?
+1. What are the stronger predictors for house sale value in Ames, Iowa?
-2. Which zonings have the highest/lowest average of Sale Price?
-3. What is the average price of houses in each Ames neighborhood?
+2. What is the average house price in each Ames neighborhood?
-4. Do houses with a basement have higher sale price?
-5. Did prices go down during the Housing crash of 2008?
-6. Do houses with a fireplace have a higher sale price?

-## Methodology
+## Data Collection

-1. Dataset

-The dataset used in this analysis is from the Ames Assessor’s Office used in computing assessed values for individual residential properties sold in Ames, IA.
+* The dataset for this project is from the Ames Assessor’s Office.
 The data is from 2006 to 2010.
 There are 2930 observations, and 82 features (categorical and numerical).
 The data dictionary is found [here](http://jse.amstat.org/v19n3/decock/DataDocumentation.txt).

-2. Data Cleaning and Preprocessing
+## Data Cleaning and Preprocessing

-* Some features were removed from the model because of low correlation to target, collinearity with other features, or because they were combined with other similar features.
+* 14 features were removed from the analysis and modeling because they mostly had null values, or because they had the same value for all data points. because of low correlation to target, collinearity with other features, or because they were combined with other similar features.
+* 7 features for Garage were analyzed and it was determined that only 3 have unique information.
+These 3 were kept and the rest removed from the analysis.
+* 11 features for Basement were analyzed and it was determined that only 6 have unique information.
+These 6 were kept and the rest removed from the analysis.
+* 3 features for house square footage were analyzed and determined that only 1 to have unique information.
+This one was kept and the rest removed from the analysis.
-* A few null values were removed from the dataset (less than 5)
+* 2 data points were removed from the dataset because they had null values for some features.
-* Two outliers were removed from the dataset.
+* 2 outliers were removed from the dataset.
 See figure below.
 * Categorical features were hot coded
-* Polynomial features were explored but it was determined not to improve the model metrics therefore, it was not used in the final model.
+* Polynomial features were explored but they did not have high correlation with the target feature (sale price), and therefore, were not used in the final model.
+* For a detailed explanation of the cleaning steps for each features, see Jupyter notebook 01_data_collection_and_cleaning.ipynb

 ![](images/Fig1_outliers.png)

-## Data Analysis Summary
+## EDA Summary

 The 10 top house features that showed the highest correlation with House Sale Price are: